Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Discussion

 \section{Discussion}

+\paragraph{Language performance vs. competence: probing reveals deeper linguistic understanding than direct probability.} Our results demonstrate that neurolinguistic probing uncovers linguistic competencies in LLMs that are not captured by psycholinguistic methods.
+While Meta performs the worst and Direct performs better, Neuro consistently outperforms both, revealing a systematic underestimation of competence when relying on output-based evaluations.

+\citet{hu2023prompting} argued that Direct probability measurement, being more intrinsic than metalinguistic prompting, better reflects competence.
+However, our findings show that even Direct falls short of revealing the full extent of LLMs’ linguistic capabilities.
+Direct relies on the final output layer, which is highly optimized for next-word prediction and thus entangled with task-specific objectives.
+Prior studies \cite{hewitt2019structural,liu2019linguistic} have shown that syntactic and general linguistic information is often better represented in intermediate layers than in the final layer. \citet{waldis2024holmes} also emphasized that output correctness is an insufficient indicator of linguistic understanding, advocating for probing internal representations.

+Our t-SNE visualizations corroborate this: clear linguistic clusters emerge in intermediate layers but dissolve in the final layer, reinforcing the view that the last layer is not optimal for assessing competence.
+These findings suggest that Direct, while more grounded than prompting, is still a limited proxy for internal knowledge.

+In contrast, neurolinguistic probing inspects internal activation patterns across layers and tasks, uncovering the underlying representational structure of form and meaning, and further validates the discrepancy between performance and competence.

+On the other hand, while Meta results underperform, this does not necessarily indicate that the LLMs lack the underlying linguistic competence.
+Instead, it may reflect limitations in information access, as suboptimal prompts can prevent models from exhibiting their full capabilities.
+Specifically, prompting failures do not always equate to a lack of encoded knowledge.
+This aligns with prior work \cite{firestone2020performance,lampinen2024can} emphasizing the need to distinguish performance conditions from underlying ability.

+Thus, we argue that probing, particularly when applied layer-wise, provides a more accurate and comprehensive assessment of linguistic competence than Direct probability alone.

-\textbf{Form and Meaning: observations from Saussure’s semiotics} Through various experiments focused on Saussure’s concepts of the signifier (form) and the signified (meaning), we have identified several key phenomena.
-First, LLMs consistently learn linguistic form before they grasp meaning.
-This suggests a developmental trajectory where statistical patterns in syntax and grammar are more readily captured by the model than conceptual understanding.
+\paragraph{Form and meaning: observations from Saussure's semiotics} Our results reveal that LLMs consistently learn linguistic form before they grasp meaning.
+This may suggest a developmental trajectory where statistical patterns in syntax and grammar are more readily captured by the model than conceptual understanding.
 Second, the models' formal competence is generally superior to their semantic competence.
 This is evident in their ability to decode grammaticality structures accurately but with less reliable conceptual accuracy.